Beyond Coal

 The campaign has received at least $80 million from Michael Bloomberg and his philanthropic foundation, Bloomberg Philanthropies.
 During the early Presidency of George W. Bush, an energy task force convened by Dick Cheney advocated the construction of 200 new coal plants in the United States, warning that if they were not built the entire country would face load shedding as California had just seen.
 During the Bush administration, the Beyond Coal campaign prevented 170 of the 200 plants from being built.

 Europe Beyond Coal

-In November 2017, a similar campaign, called Europe Beyond Coal, was launched in Europe.
-This campaign is inspired by the US Beyond Coal campaign but is independent of it.
+In November 2017, a campaign called Europe Beyond Coal (EBC), was launched by a network of civil society organisations in Europe.
+This campaign was partly inspired by but independent of the US Beyond Coal campaign.
+Many European countries have committed to closing coal plants by 2030 and EBC's goal is to accelerate that vision.

 Europe Beyond Coal is an alliance of civil society groups working to catalyse the closures of coal mines and power plants, prevent the building of any new coal projects and hasten the just transition to clean, renewable energy and energy efficiency.
-Over 30 NGOs, including Greenpeace, WWF, EEB, Climate Action Network Europe and many others, take part in the European campaign.
+Over 30 NGOs, including Greenpeace, WWF, the European Environmental Bureau, Climate Action Network Europe and many others, take part in the European campaign.